 Who doesn’t love the no-drama hydrangea in the corner of the garden that quietly produces waves of big blossoms in summer?
 These easy-care plants are perfect for garden beginners and experts alike.
 If you are looking for a new garden challenge, try growing hydrangeas from seed.
 Read on for information on planting hydrangea seeds and tips on how to grow hydrangea from seed.

 Seed Grown Hydrangeas

 It’s pretty easy to clone a hydrangea cultivar by rooting a cutting from that plant.
-But you can also propagate hydrangeas by collecting and sowing hydrangea seeds.
+However, you can also propagate hydrangeas by collecting and sowing hydrangea seeds.